Elections (New Zealand)

-- Hover over the different tabs to find the latest news about the upcoming General Election, guidance on how to enrol as a voter and how to vote.
+- Hover over the different tabs to find information on how to enrol as a voter and how to vote.

 - New Zealand's current voting system is MMP (Mixed Member Proportional) and by using the Voting system tab you can find out how this works.

-- This is also a good place to look for official election results once all the votes have been counted.
+- This is also a good place to look for official election results.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the organisation’s mission and values are.